Tool: Telehealth Policy Finder

 Additional findings:

-- Fifty states and Washington DC provide reimbursement for some form of live video in Medicaid fee-for-service.
-Both the jurisdictions of Puerto Rico and Virgin Islands do not explicitly indicate they reimburse for live video in their permanent Medicaid policies, as mentioned above.
+- Fifty states, Washington DC and Puerto Rico provide reimbursement for some form of live video in Medicaid fee-for-service.
+The Virgin Islands does not explicitly indicate they reimburse for live video in their permanent Medicaid policies.

-- Thirty-four states and DC Medicaid programs reimburse for audio-only telephone in some capacity; however, often with limitations.
-Audio-only was the modality that again (similar to the Spring 2022 edition) had the largest increase in states reimbursing for it, increasing by five since Spring 2022.
+- Forty-six states and DC Medicaid programs reimburse for audio-only telephone in some capacity; however, often with limitations.
+Only one state, New Jersey, was added for audio-only reimbursement since Fall 2024.

 Getting started with the Policy Finder